 Let’s start looking into whether or not this switch upholds Netgear’s legacy as an authority in providing network solutions.

-We noticed some visual similarities between the JGS524Ev2 and other Netgear models such as the GS605, however you’ll be glad to know that the JGS524Ev2 is easily superior to the GS605 in terms of speed.
-The long length of this switch makes it more suitable to rack mounting instead of placing it on top of your desktop.
-One flaw that we noticed with the JGS524Ev2 is that it has this tendency to overheat sometimes when being run on full capacity, Otherwise it’s a good device to buy if you’re on a budget.
+I noticed some visual similarities between the JGS524Ev2 and other Netgear models such as the GS605, however, you’ll be glad to know that the JGS524Ev2 is easily superior to the GS605 in terms of speed.
+The long length of this switch makes it more suitable for rack mounting instead of placing it on top of your desktop.
+One flaw that I noticed with the JGS524Ev2 is that it has this tendency to overheat sometimes when being run at full capacity, Otherwise, it’s a good device to buy if you’re on a budget.

 TP-LINK 8-Port Gigabit Ethernet Desktop Switch (TL-SG1008D)

 The switch we’re taking a look at next is the TP-LINK 8-Port Gigabit Ethernet Desktop Switch (TL-SG1008D).
-Not all Ethernet switches are made to manage a ton of devices at large networks.
-If you’re looking for something that simply allows you to connect more devices that you can using your router’s Ethernet ports at home, the TL-SG1008D pretty much fits your bill.
+Not all Ethernet switches are made to manage a ton of devices on large networks.
+If you’re looking for something that simply allows you to connect more devices so that you can use your router’s Ethernet ports at home, the TL-SG1008D pretty much fits your bill.

-This switch is the very embodiment of simple and effective.
+This switch is the very embodiment of simplicity and effectiveness.
 It’s small and modest in design with LED lights on the front and 8 ports on the back, two of which have Gigabit capabilities.

 The main benefit of the TL-SG1008D is that it is very cheap to buy, making it a very good option for personal use in your home or small office environments.
-The TL-SG1008D is an unmanaged switch but in all honesty, we believe that there are really no configurations that you may want to tamper with on the TL-SG1008D.
-It is a plug and play switch that gets the job done and is good at it.
-One notable feature of the TL-SG1008D that we really liked was it’s built in power saving mode; this means that when one of your connected devices is on idle or is powered off, the TL-SG1008D doesn’t communicate with that device, saving some energy.
+The TL-SG1008D is an unmanaged switch but in all honesty, I believe that there are no configurations that you may want to tamper with on the TL-SG1008D.
+It is a plug-and-play switch that gets the job done and is good at it.
+One notable feature of the TL-SG1008D that I liked was its built-in power-saving mode; this means that when one of your connected devices is idle or is powered off, the TL-SG1008D doesn’t communicate with that device, saving some energy.